 - You do not need that many shoes.
 Apart from the shoes you wear during travel, a pair of flip-flops are usually enough.

-- Set aside a small travel fund for items you do not pack, but can instead buy on location, such as toiletries, to minimise the size and weight of your carry-on bag.
+- Set aside a small travel fund for items you do not pack, but can instead buy on location, such as toiletries, to minimize the size and weight of your carry-on bag.

 - If possible, leave your laptop, tablet and other electronic devices at home.
 Disconnect.